Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In their previous 10 games with a total, the Marlins and their opponents have combined to exceed the over/under on two occasions.
+- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total three times.

+- The Marlins' previous 10 contests have not had a runline posted by sportsbooks.
+Miami and its opponent have gone above the over/under in three consecutive games, with the average total established by sportsbooks being 8.

 Marlins Betting Records & Stats

-- The Marlins have been victorious in six, or 46.2%, of the 13 contests they have been chosen as underdogs in this season.
+- The Marlins have been underdogs in 14 games this season and have come away with the win six times (42.9%) in those contests.

-- Miami has played as an underdog of +190 or more twice this season and split those games.
+- Miami has a record of 2-4 when it's set as an underdog of +135 or more by sportsbooks this season.

-- The Marlins have an implied victory probability of 34.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Marlins have a 42.6% chance of walking away with the win.

-- Miami's games have gone over the total in eight of its 22 chances.
+- Miami and its opponents have hit the over in nine of its 23 games with a total this season.

 - The Marlins have yet play a game with a spread this season.